Case Studies

 Post-Pandemic Question: Will They Return?

-To create excitement for the program, she upgraded the look and feel of their website, marketing materials, and venue decorations, giving them a sleek and sophisticated look.
-She also wrote and placed columns in hyper-local news and community outlets to get the word out that the concerts were starting up again.
+Beth decided to rebrand the entire program and create excitement for the nonprofit jazz series, called Jazz@Wesley.
+She upgraded the look and feel of its website, marketing materials, and venue decorations, giving them a sleek and sophisticated look.
+She also wrote press releases and placed articles in hyperlocal news and community outlets to get the word out that the concerts were starting up again.

-When the concerts began, she filled Jazz@Wesley's social media channels with video clips and dynamic photos, showing that people were attending concerts and having fun.
+When the concerts began, she filled Jazz@Wesley's social media channels with video clips and dynamic photos, showing that people were attending the shows and having fun.

 The result?
 A triumphant return of live jazz!
-Attendance climbed steadily, from 35 at the first show to over 100 by summer 2022.
+Attendance climbed steadily, from 35 at the first show in April to over 100 by the summer of 2022.
+Now Tiya can focus on what she does best: bringing great DC jazz to an appreciative audience.

-They contracted with Beth to work on a newsletter that would highlight the best that the village had to offer.
-In coordination with a volunteer editor, Beth helped to create a fun and lively newsletter.
-The strategy was to present engaging stories that focused on the people of the village.
-It was packaged in a high-design, page-turning layout.
+LFV contacted Beth to design a newsletter that would highlight the best that the Village had to offer.
+In coordination with a volunteer editor, Beth helped to create a fun and lively piece.
+The strategy was to present engaging stories that focused on the people of the Village.
+It was packaged in a fun, page-turning layout.

 She also created website, email, and social media components to get the newsletter out as broadly as possible.
-Colorful and easy-to-read emails sent people to an attractive landing page that encouraged people to download the newsletter.
 A prominent spot on their website homepage sent the same message.

 Condo Fee Crisis?
 No Sweat!

 Wayne P. doesn't like to be yelled at.
-As president of his condo association, he was bracing for a whopping 10% jump in condo fees due to a huge rise in the cost of electricity.
+As president of his condo association, he was bracing for a whopping 10 percent jump in condo fees due to a huge rise in the cost of electricity.

 That meant angry unit owners.
 With the association's annual meeting fast approaching, Wayne asked Beisel Communications for help.
 Within days, Beth crafted a plan.